-ATR comments are documented in the DrCheckssm model review documentation database.
-DrCheckssm is a module in the ProjNetsm suite of tools developed and operated at ERDC-CERL.
+ATR comments will be documented in the DrCheckssm model review documentation database.
+DrCheckssm is a module in the ProjNetsm suite of tools developed and operated at ERDC-CERL (www.projnet.org).

-At the conclusion of ATR, the ATR team will prepare a Review Report summarizing the review.
+At the conclusion of each ATR effort, the ATR team will prepare a Review Report summarizing the review.
 Review Reports will be considered an integral part of the ATR documentation and shall:

-- Identify the document(s) reviewed and the purpose of the review; - Disclose the names of the reviewers, their organization affiliations, and include a short paragraph on both the credentials and relevant expertise of each reviewer; - Include the charge to the reviewer; - Describe the nature of their review and their findings and conclusions: - Identify and summarize each unresolved issues (if any); and - Include a verbatim copy of each reviewers comments (either with or without specific attributions), or represent the views of the group as a whole, including any disparate and dissenting views. - b.
+- Identify the document(s) reviewed and the purpose of the review; - Disclose the names of the reviewers, their organization affiliations, and include a short paragraph on both the credentials and relevant expertise of each reviewer; - Include the charge to the reviewer; - Describe the nature of their review and their findings and conclusions; - Identify and summarize each unresolved issues (if any); and - Include a verbatim copy of each reviewers comments (either with or without specific attributions), or represent the views of the group as a whole, including any disparate and dissenting views.

+b.
 ATR Disciplines.
-As stipulated ER 1110-1-12, ATR members will be sought from the following sources: regional technical specialists (RTS); appointed subject matter experts (SME) from other districts; senior level experts from other districts; Center of Expertise staff; experts from other USACE commands; contractors; academic or other technical experts; or a combination of the above.
-The ATR Team will be comprised of the following disciplines; knowledge, skills and abilities; and experience levels.
+ATR will be conducted by individuals and organizations that are external to the Jacksonville District.
+The ATR Team Leader will be a USACE employee outside the South Atlantic Division.
+As stipulated ER 1110-1-12, ATR members were sought from the following sources: regional technical specialists (RTS); appointed subject matter experts (SME) from other districts; senior level experts from other districts; Center of Expertise staff; appointed SME or senior level experts from the responsible district; experts from other USACE commands; contractors; academic or other technical experts; or a combination of the above.
+The ATR Team is comprised of the following disciplines; knowledge, skills and abilities; and experience levels.

-Hydrology, Hydraulics and Hydrodynamics.
+Hydrology and Hydraulics.
 One or more team members may be required to review the hydraulic design, hydraulic modeling, hydrologic modeling, and wind/wave analyses.
 The team member(s) should be registered professionals with 10 or more years experience in conducting and evaluating hydrologic and hydraulic analyses for flood risk management projects.
 Experience with 2D hydraulic modeling, 3D hydrologic and groundwater modeling, wind/wave analysis, and performance of risk assessments is required.